-Notes to the Financial Statements for the Year Ended 31 August 2021 (continued)
+Notes to the Financial Statements for the Year Ended 31 August 2022 (continued)

-27 Pension and similar obligations
+28 Pension and similar obligations

 The Academy Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by East Riding Pension Fund.
-Both are multi-employer defined benefit
+Both are multi-employer defined benefit schemes.

-The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March
+The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2019.

-Contributions amounting to £541,198 (2020 - £489,860) were payable to the schemes at 31 August and are included within creditors.
+Contributions amounting to £553,660 (2021 - £541,198) were payable to the schemes at 31 August and are included within creditors.

-Teachers' Pension Scheme
+Teachers' Pension Scheme Introduction

-Introduction

 The Teachers' Pension Scheme (TPS) is a statutory, contributory, defined benefit scheme, governed by the Teachers' Pension Scheme Regulations 2014.
-Membership is automatic for teachers in academies All teachers
+Membership is automatic for teachers in academies All teachers have the option to opt-out of the TPS following enrolment.

 The TPS is an unfunded scheme to which both member and employer makes contributions, as a percentage of salary - these contributions are credited to the Exchequer.
-Retirement and other pension benefits are paid by public
+Retirement and other pension benefits are paid by public funds provided by Parliament.